vankesteren/pensynth/README.md

 ## Features
 - Faster than the original `Synth::synth` implementation for "vanilla" synthetic controls, even for large donor pools, because we use the [`clarabel`](https://oxfordcontrol.github.io/ClarabelDocs/stable/) quadratic program solver.
-- Built-in cross-validation on the pre-intervention outcome timeseries to determine the penalty parameter (see example below).
+- Built-in hold-out validation on the pre-intervention outcome timeseries to determine the penalty parameter (see example below).
-- Plotting of the full solution path for cross-validated penalized synthetic controls.
+- Plotting of the full solution path for hold-out validated penalized synthetic controls.

 NB: in this implementation, variable weights have to be pre-specified (unlike in the original synthetic control implementation).
 Additionally, currently only a single treated unit is supported.